 It is recommended that imported hop seed must be grown out at closed government PEQ facilities.
-Newly established plants must be subject to conditions that are conducive to symptom expression of the pathogens during a period of observation and until the required pathogen screening/testing is complete.
+Newly established plants must be subject to conditions that are conducive to symptom expression of the pathogens during a period of observation and until the required pathogen screening/testing is complete (pathogen testing is only required for pathogens identified to be seed-borne in hops as listed in Table 3.3).
 This increases the likelihood that pathogens will be detected.

 Plant growth rate and leaf succulence strongly influence the development of Pseudoperonospora humuli.
 Plants that are not growing vigorously may not show symptoms.
 Therefore, it is recommended that newly established plants must be grown at 15-25 °C for a minimum period of six months for visual observation of disease symptoms and until the required pathogen screening/testing is completed.
+As Humulus species are fast growing perennials which can typically complete a full life cycle in a single growing season a six month period of active growth in PEQ is considered to be adequate for pathogen expression and detection to occur.